oreilly/couchdb-guide/README.md

 <h1>CouchDB: The Definitive Guide</h1>

-This is the source code repository for a free book about Apache CouchDB.
+<p>This is the source code repository for a free book about Apache CouchDB.

 <h2>Introduction</h2>